yutangwork/acadecv/_posts/2024-03-02-education.md

 **University**: University College London, London, United Kingdom

-**Courses**: Leadership for the Learning Community
+**Courses**: Leadership for the Learning Community;
-             Doing and Using Educational Leadership and Management Research Coaching and Mentoring Principles, Theory and Application to Practice Leading and Managing Change and Improvement
+             Doing and Using Educational Leadership and Management Research;
+             Coaching and Mentoring Principles, Theory and Application to Practice;
+             Leading and Managing Change and Improvement;
              Dissertation on Leadership